Don’t just sit there complaining. Now is the time for rallying, volunteering, contributing, and defiance.

 What’s more, women today—let’s call ourselves activistas—have got to be at the forefront of protests.
 “Women are so resilient and so naturally able to multitask, even when we are emotional, that we can collectively take ownership of the future,” says Linda Lockhart, founder of the Global Give Back Circle that empowers girls in Africa and Asia.

 Here’s how we can act:

-Join one of the Women’s Marches on January 21st, the day after the inauguration.
+Join one of the Women’s Marches in January.
 Promoting “civil rights for every human, regardless of gender, race, sexual orientation, ethnicity, disability, religion or creed,” they’ll show the powers that be that we’re a force to be reckoned with.
-The main march will be held in Washington, D.C.
-A parallel New York rally will begin at 11 a.m. at various Manhattan locations, including Dag Hammarskjold Plaza and Union Square [other start locations to be decided] and culminate at Trump Tower.
-NYCitywoman.com will post late-breaking meeting-place alerts; also go to The Human First Society.
+Marches are held in Washington, D.C.
+Parallel NYC rallies are held at various Manhattan locations, including Dag Hammarskjold Plaza and Union Square [other start locations to be decided] and culminate at Trump Tower.

 SUPPORT THE PRESS